 Speaker

-Yvonne Aki Sawyerr
+Yvonne Aki Sawyerr, OBE

 Mayor.
 City of Freetown, Sierra Leone.